A little bit about me

 I was born in Red Deer, Alberta, the daughter of a petroleum engineer and child-raiser extraordinaire.
 As a family, we moved around the world, from Colombia to Trinidad and Tobago, Argentina and Ecuador to Norway.
 With every move, I was captivated by a sense of novelty.
 I couldn't wait to explore my new school's website, look at all the extracurriculars I could take, the people I could meet.
 When I graduated, I moved to Montreal to attend McGill University, where I majored in Psychology and Linguistics.
 Then, I spent a year teaching English in Japan with the JET Programme, a year coaching gymnastics in New Brunswick, and two years slaving away over a Master of Journalism degree, which I completed in early 2015.

 My literary interests lie primarily in long-form non-fiction, spanning topics such as gender politics, social justice, the environment, and arts and culture.
-I currently work for CBC as a reporter and AP, where I find stories of interest to Saint John, NB and try to do them justice.
-My work has been published in the Telegraph Journal, Buzzfeed, The Georgia Straight, and The Thunderbird.
-I spend my spare time trying to keep up with the ever-expanding corpus of great literature, sneaking a few romance novels in between.
-I also love running, yoga, baking, and promptly devouring everything I've baked.
+I currently work for CBC in Saint John, New Brunswick as a reporter and associate producer, and as a freelance journalist for Civilized.
+My work has also been published in the Telegraph Journal, Buzzfeed, The Georgia Straight, and The Thunderbird.
+I spend my spare time trying to keep up with the ever-expanding corpus of great literature, sneaking a few romance novels in between classics.
+I also love climbing, yoga, baking, and promptly devouring everything I've baked.

 Feel free to get in touch with me!